-Design guidelines are the primary tool used in the review of proposed private projects by Seattle Department of Construction and Inspections (DCI) staff for administrative design review, or the Design Review Boards.
-Guidelines define the qualities of architecture, urban design, and outdoor space that make for successful projects and communities.
-There are two types of guidelines used in the Design Review Program:
+Design guidelines are the primary tool used in the review of proposed private projects by Seattle Department of Construction & Inspections (DCI SDCI) staff for administrative design review, or the Design Review Boards.
+Design guidelines define the qualities of architecture, urban design, and outdoor space that make for successful projects and communities.
+There are two types of design guidelines used in the Design Review Program:

-- Seattle Design Guidelines (also called Citywide) apply to all areas of the city except for downtown, historic districts, and the ISRD. - Neighborhood Design Guidelines apply to a specific geographically-defined area, usually within a residential urban village or center.
+- Seattle Design Guidelines (also called Citywide) apply to all areas of the city except for downtown, historic districts, and the International Special Review District (ISRD); informally called 'citywide guidelines'. - Neighborhood Design Guidelines apply to a specific geographically-defined area, usually within a residential urban village or center.

-Once a set of Neighborhood Design Guidelines is adopted by City Council, they are used in tandem with citywide guidelines for the review of all projects within that designated neighborhood guideline boundary.
-Not all neighborhoods within the city have neighborhood-specific guidelines, but for those that do, applicants and Board members are required to consult both sets of guidelines-citywide and neighborhood-specific-with the Neighborhood Design Guidelines taking precedence over the citywide in the event of a conflict between the two.
-Neighborhood-specific guidelines offer additional guidance on the features and character of a particular neighborhood, and are very helpful to all involved in the design review process.
+Once a set of Neighborhood Design Guidelines is adopted by City Council, they are used in tandem with citywide guidelines the Seattle Design Guidelines for the review of all projects within that designated neighborhood design guideline boundary.
+Not all neighborhoods within the city have neighborhoodspecific guidelines, but for those that do, applicants and Design Review Board members are required to consult both sets of design guidelines -citywideand neighborhood-specific-with the Neighborhood Design Guidelines taking.
+The Neighborhood Design-Guidelines taking The Neighborhood Design Guidelines take precedence over the citywide Seattle Design Guidelines in the event of a conflict between the two.
+Neighborhood-specific Design Guidelines offer additional guidance on the features and character of a particular neighborhood, and are very helpful to all involved in the design review process.

-Neighborhood Design Guidelines describe the character of the neighborhood as known to its residents and business owners.
-The guidelines help to reinforce existing character and protect the qualities that neighborhood residents value most in the face of change.
-Thus, a neighborhood's guidelines, in conjunction with the Citywide Design Guidelines, can increase overall awareness of responsive design and involvement in the design review process.
+Neighborhood Design Guidelines describe reveal the character of the neighborhood as known to its residents and business owners.
+The Neighborhood Design Guidelines help to reinforce existing character and protect promote the qualities that neighborhood residents value most in the face of change.
+Thus, a neighborhood's guidelines Neighborhood's Design Guidelines, in conjunction with the Citywide Seattle Design Guidelines, can increase overall awareness of responsive design and involvement in the design review process.